5-meter band: Propagation

-The 5-metre band shares many characteristics with the neighbouring 6-metre band and is a unique transition spot.
-However, as it is somewhat higher in frequency it does not display the same propagation mechanisms via the F2 ionospheric layer normally seen at HF which occasionally appear in 6 metres, leastwise not at temperate latitudes.
-However, Sporadic E is common on the band in summer, tropospheric propagation is marginally more successful than on the 6-metre band, and propagation via the Aurora Borealis and meteor scatter is highly effective.
+The 5-meter band shares many characteristics with the neighbouring 6-meter band and is a unique transition spot.
+However, as it is somewhat higher in frequency it does not display the same propagation mechanisms via the F2 ionospheric layer normally seen at HF which occasionally appear in 6 meters, leastwise not at temperate latitudes.
+However, Sporadic E is common on the band in summer, tropospheric propagation is marginally more successful than on the 6-meter band, and propagation via the aurora borealis and meteor scatter is highly effective.

 Activity

 Around 1949, at least 18 countries worked in Europe on this band including Iceland and some overseas territories.
 A bit later from 1956 5-meter cross band (first VK-JA) and interstate Es activities take place in Australia, New Zealand and its overseas territories.